alacrityio/alacrity-support-documentation/developer documentation/manuals/core/alacli/alacli.md

 ## Introduction

-`alacli` is a command line tool that interfaces with the REST API exposed by `nodala`.
+`alacli` is a command line tool that interfaces with the REST API exposed by `alanode`.
 Developers can also use `alacli` to deploy and test ALAIO smart contracts.

 ## Installation